SHAREHOLDER ENGAGEMENT POLICY

 The Company acknowledges the importance of shareholder associations as a suitable vehicle for representation of retail shareholders and for transmission of their opinions and concerns regarding the Company's corporate governance and its sustainable development strategy, appreciates the existence thereof, and respects the legal rights granted thereto.

-In addition, the existence of institutional shareholders having a stable and continuous presence in the Company's shareholder base is welcome to the extent it may allow for the creation of sustained value in the medium and long term and the establishment of firm mutual bonds of loyalty that do not give rise to conflicts of duties or interest.
+In addition, the existence of institutional shareholders having a stable and continuous presence in the Company's shareholder base is welcome to the extent it may allow for the creation of sustained value in the medium and long term, as well as the development of firm mutual bonds of loyalty that do not give rise to conflicts of duties or interest.

-Without prejudice to the meetings or other contacts promoted by the Company, both shareholder associations and institutional shareholders may request, through the Investor Relations and External Communication Division (or such division as assumes the duties thereof), the holding of meetings with Company representatives designated by the Board of Directors or by the chairman & CEO thereof, setting forth the specific matters to be addressed therein.
+Without prejudice to the meetings or other contacts promoted by the Company, both shareholder associations and institutional shareholders may request, through the Investor Relations Division (or such division as assumes the duties thereof), the holding of meetings with Company representatives designated by the Board of Directors or by the chairman thereof, setting forth the specific matters to be addressed therein.

 The Company will review such requests and will accommodate them when it so deems appropriate and provided that, in so doing, the provisions of this Policy are not violated.